vyralabshq/preflight/README.md

 # preflight

-A read-only CLI that tells you whether a Linux box can run a Solana validator, and if it cannot, exactly what is missing and how to fix it yourself.
+A read-only CLI that tells you whether a Linux box can run a Solana validator, and if it cannot, what is missing and how to fix it.

 Built and maintained by [vyralabshq](https://github.com/vyralabshq).

-## Three promises

-1. **It never writes to your system.** No installing, configuring or restarting.
-The only file it creates is a report you ask for with `--out`.
-2. **It never runs a command you have not seen.** One command, ever: `<your validator> --version`, unprivileged, printed in every report. `--no-exec` disables even that.
-It never uses sudo.
-Checks needing an elevated read print the command for you to run.
-3. **It never guesses.** If it cannot read something it says `UNKNOWN` and why.
-It prints no fix it is unsure of, and no threshold it cannot cite.

-## What it answers
+## What it does

-Two questions, in that order, because a box that cannot run a validator makes every finding about a validator's configuration beside the point.
+It answers two questions, in this order, because a machine that cannot run a validator makes every question about a validator's configuration beside the point.

 **Can this machine run a validator?** Works on a bare box with nothing installed.
-Covers CPU, memory and architecture; the kernel values agave refuses to start without; and disks, filesystems and free space.
+CPU, memory, disks, filesystems, free space, and the kernel values agave refuses to start without.

 **Is the validator configured correctly?** Needs one installed.
-Covers whether the command line survived the last upgrade, and the Linux capabilities the v4.2 XDP transmit path requires.
+Whether the command line survived the last upgrade, and whether the Linux capabilities the XDP transmit path needs actually reached the process.

+36 checks: 7 hardware, 5 kernel, 7 filesystem, 1 network card, 14 command line,
-35 checks today, across hardware, kernel, disks, one network card check, the validator command line and XDP capabilities.
-Process limits, systemd and security are not built yet.
+2 XDP capability.
+Process limits, systemd and security are not built.
 Firedancer is detected and skipped rather than checked.

+## How it helps

+Validator problems do not announce themselves.
+A sysctl below agave's floor stops the node from starting, but only after a snapshot download.
+A renamed flag still parses, so nothing looks wrong until the setting it controlled quietly stops applying.
+A capability granted in the wrong systemd directive leaves the permitted set empty and the node runs without the thing you set up.

+preflight finds those before they cost you an outage, and cites where each requirement comes from so you can check the claim rather than trust it.

+It never writes to your system, never uses sudo, and runs exactly one command:
+`<your validator> --version`, unprivileged and printed in every report.
+`--no-exec` disables even that.
+When it cannot read something it says `UNKNOWN` and why, rather than guessing.

-## What a run looks like
+## What you see

-A fresh Ubuntu box, nothing installed, asked about a testnet validator.
+Every finding has the same shape: what is there, what should be, why it matters, what to run, how to confirm it worked, and where the requirement comes from.

 ```
-preflight 0.1.0

-SYSTEM
-  cpu         AMD EPYC 9354P 32-Core Processor
-              32 cores  ·  64 threads  ·  3800 MHz  ·  AVX2 yes
-  memory      504 GB  ·  no swap
-  disks       sda              500 GB  SSD or NVMe
-  storage     /             ext4    free space not measured
-              /mnt/accounts ext4    free space not measured
-              /mnt/ledger   ext4    free space not measured
-  os          Ubuntu 24.04.1 LTS  ·  kernel 6.8.0-31-generic
-  validator   none installed
-  preflight   read-only, running as uid 501, 1 check needs elevated reads

-CAN THIS MACHINE RUN A TESTNET VALIDATOR?
-  no. 4 things must be fixed first

-  ...

-Kernel settings

   PF-KRN-0001  net.core.rmem_max                                 FAIL  fatal

   observed  net.core.rmem_max = 212992
   expected  net.core.rmem_max at or above 134217728
+  why       agave calls check_os_network_limits() before it opens the ledger and
-  why       agave refuses to start when this is below its recommendation, so
+            returns an error if this value is below its recommendation, so the
-            the node does not boot.
-Catching it here saves a snapshot download.
+            validator refuses to start.
+It is not a tuning preference.
+The value
+            preflight adds is catching it before a multi-hour snapshot download
+            rather than after.
+This is the receive buffer for the UDP paths the
+            validator ingests on.
   fix       echo 'net.core.rmem_max = 134217728' | sudo tee -a /etc/sysctl.d/21-agave-validator.conf
             sudo sysctl -p /etc/sysctl.d/21-agave-validator.conf
             (applies it now; the file is what makes it survive a reboot)
   verify    cat /proc/sys/net/core/rmem_max
   source    INTERESTING_LIMITS [v4.2.1] · check_os_network_limits() [v4.2.1]

-  ...

-IS THE VALIDATOR CONFIGURED CORRECTLY?
-  no validator installed, nothing to check

-next      4 fatal findings stop the validator from starting
-          preflight explain <id>  for one finding on its own
 ```

+A run opens with what the machine is and closes with what to do first.
+Passing checks are listed by name, so you can see what was looked at.

 ## Install